Atractaspis bibronii

+There are no subspecies that are recognised as being valid.
+Its common names are the Southern stiletto snake, Bibron's stiletto snake, Side-stabbing snake; previously it was known as Bibron's burrowing asp, Bibron's mole viper, and the mole adder.

 Etymology

-The specific epithet, bibronii, is in honor of French herpetologist Gabriel Bibron.
+The specific epithet, bibronii, is in honour of French herpetologist Gabriel Bibron.

 Description

 Adults of A. bibronii average 30–40 cm in total length (including tail), with a maximum total length of 55 cm.
 The dorsum is a uniform grey or dark brown to black colour.
-The belly is a uniform white, or pale yellow in color, with a series of dark blotches.
-In specimens with a lighter belly coloration, the belly coloration may also include two or three scale rows on the flanks.
+The belly is a uniform white, or pale yellow in colour, with a series of dark blotches.
+In specimens with a lighter belly colouration, the belly colouration may also include two or three scale rows on the flanks.

 The snout is prominent and subcuneiform.
 The portion of the rostral visible from above is as long as or a little shorter than its distance from the frontal.
 The dorsals are in 21 or 23 rows at midbody.
 The ventrals number 221-260.
 The anal is entire.
 The subcaudals number 20-23, of which all or the greater part are single (not divided).

 Geographic range

 A. bibronii is found in southern Africa, from central Namibia, east to northern South Africa, north to southeastern DR Congo and Uganda, eastern Tanzania, coastal Kenya, and extreme southern coastal Somalia.